HayleySummer/Qiskit_Hackathon_Europe/QNN/README.md

 Run `model-simple-gpu.py` on a Linux Machine (preferebaly, the `.c` file causes some issues on Mac).
 All the files asociated with it need to be in same directory.

-Dependencies you need to install beforehand:
+Dependencies you need to install beforehand (for Linux Machines):

-`pip install dependency`

-Dependencies:

 ```pip install sklearn
    pip install matplotlib